The EU Digital Omnibus Act: What It Means for Your Analytics (and Whether GA4 Qualifies)

 The ePrivacy Directive remains in force for non-personal data.
 Article 88a only absorbs the personal data portion into GDPR.
 Source: Kennedys Law

-The Digital Omnibus does more than just move rules around.
-It introduces anti-consent-fatigue measures: websites must offer a single-click refusal button, and if a user declines consent, the site cannot re-ask for the same purpose for at least six months.
-A companion Article 88b mandates that browsers must be able to send standardized privacy signals to websites, and websites must respect them.
-Think of it as Global Privacy Control becoming legally required.
+The Digital Omnibus does more than shuffle the rules around.
+It goes after consent fatigue directly.
+Websites must offer a single-click refusal button, and once a user declines, the site cannot re-ask for the same purpose for at least six months.
+A companion Article 88b says browsers must be able to send standardized privacy signals to websites, and websites must honor them.
+That is Global Privacy Control, only now it would be the law.

-But the biggest change for analytics is Article 88a, paragraph 3, subparagraph (c).
-The consent exemption for audience measurement.
+But the change that matters most for analytics sits in Article 88a, paragraph 3, subparagraph (c).
+It is a consent exemption for audience measurement.
+Get it right, and the analytics banner disappears.

 Article 88a: the consent exemption for analytics